BlindSE/Website-Placeholder/README.md

 # Website-Placeholder
 Github-pages placeholder for my personal website.
-This has absolutely no use whatsoever.
+This has absolutely no use whatsoever.</br>
 I'm going to eventually put a react app in place of this repo at the same url.
 Key word being eventually.